 Seventeen immigration offenders arrested

-During operation "Twilight", ImmD Task Force officers raided 20 target locations including a garage, an office, farms, a refuse collection point, an industrial building, residential buildings, a warehouse and restaurants.
-Nine illegal workers and three employers were arrested.
-The illegal workers comprised six men and three women, aged 24 to 66.
-Among them, two women were suspected of using and being in possession of forged Hong Kong identity cards.
-Meanwhile, two men and a woman, aged 41 to 63, were suspected of employing the illegal workers.
+During operations, ImmD Task Force officers raided 32 target locations including restaurants, massage parlours, retail shops, vegetable stalls, offices, village houses, residential flats and commercial flats.
+Twelve illegal workers and five employers were arrested.
+The illegal workers comprised five men and seven women aged 20 to 48.
+Among them, four men were holders of recognisance forms, which prohibit them from taking any employment.
+Furthermore, five men were also suspected of using and being in possession of forged Hong Kong identity cards or identity cards relating to other people.
+Meanwhile, a man and four women, aged 29 to 61, were suspected of employing the illegal workers.

 "Any person who contravenes a condition of stay in force in respect of him shall be guilty of an offence.
 Also, visitors are not allowed to take employment in Hong Kong, whether paid or unpaid, without the permission of the Director of Immigration.
 Offenders are liable to prosecution and upon conviction face a maximum fine of $50,000 and up to two years' imprisonment.
 Aiders and abettors are also liable to prosecution and penalties," an ImmD spokesman said.

 The spokesman warned that, as stipulated in section 38AA of the Immigration Ordinance, illegal immigrants or people who are the subject of a removal order or a deportation order are prohibited from taking any employment, whether paid or unpaid, or establishing or joining in any business.
 Offenders are liable upon conviction to a maximum fine of $50,000 and up to three years' imprisonment.
 The Court of Appeal has issued a guideline ruling that a sentence of 15 months' imprisonment should be applied in such cases.